 All of these can be signs that a cat is ill and withdrawing.
 Depending on the severity, exhaustion and tiredness can also take on personality-changing traits .
 The result: apathy, lethargy and a cat that seems like a different person.

 Basically, you as the owner know your pet best and are therefore best placed to judge which behaviors are atypical.
 If you suspect something, you should urgently see a vet.
-In the worst case, apathetic traits, for example, can be traced back to poisoning - be it from plants, food or objects outside.
+Apathetic traits, for example, can in the worst case be the result of poisoning - be it from plants, food or objects outside.
 If cats are in pain , for example due to a hidden wound or injury , this can be the reason why they want to be left alone and react aggressively to attempts to approach them and to touch them, especially on the corresponding points.

 Changed eating behavior: loss of appetite, weight loss, etc.